 A flexible structure provides a comprehensive experience that’s tailored specifically to the fellow’s educational interests and career goals, with additional exposure available in areas such as nerve ultrasound and chemodenervation.

-One fellowship position is available each year.
+Two fellowship positions are available each year.

 Please submit the following original application materials: